stormasm/rust-examples/notrace/Readme.md

 cargo build
 ```

-### If you modify notrace.rs

-Copy the notrace binary over to your *rustbin* directory anytime
+Then copy the notrace binary over to your *rustbin* directory anytime
 you update notrace.

 ### Usage